Today’s Wonder of the Day was inspired by Celina. Celina Wonders, “Why a word can be verb and noun?” Thanks for WONDERing with us, Celina!

 Ready for some grammar?
 What was that?
 Did we hear a groan from someone out there?

-OK, we know that grammar isn’t always the most exciting and fun subject during the school day — recess and lunch take those spots! — but it CAN be fun to play with words from time to time.
+Okay, we know grammar isn't always the most exciting and fun subject during the school day — recess and lunch take those spots! — but it CAN be fun to play with words from time to time.

 When you begin to learn grammar, you probably start with two of the most common parts of speech: nouns and verbs.
 Getting the hang of the difference between these two parts of speech puts you on the right track to becoming a good writer.